georgewalton/Sandals/README.md

 where clicking the first button will change the text at the top of the window, and clicking the second button will create a popup displaying the text that has been entered into the edit box.

+Complete example
+--

+example.py has a more complete example of how to use the different methods, context managers, etc.

 3rd-party content
 --